 Online free SMS services

 Several websites offer free SMS sending through a browser or app, typically targeting people who want to message from a PC, send to multiple numbers, or use a number different from their own.
 The tradeoffs are real and worth understanding.
+If you want a comparison of the best apps and websites by use case, see our best free SMS apps guide which reviews Google Messages, AirDroid, Pushbullet, and operator portals side by side.

 How they work